 First, you should adapt to their preferred communication methods.
 Our survey found that 87% of respondents were recently notified about a late payment via an offline method—yet 54% want to be contacted online.

 Next, you should offer the payment methods customers are asking for.
 Sixty-four percent of respondents told us they recently had to use an offline method to pay a past-due bill—but 77% would have preferred to make a digital payment.
+In our 2021 Consumer Repayment Preferences Survey, the same percentage of respondents (77%), stated they prefer to make payments digitally.

 Finally, let your customers create flexible payment agreements.
 These arrangements are rarely available in collections, but they’re among the most critical factors determining past-due satisfaction.